-The Company's investment in HIO was classified as held for sale and was presented as discontinued operations at July 31, 2020.
-At September 3, 2020 HIO completed a direct financing with an arm's length party.
-As a result of the financing the Company's ownership in HIO was diluted down to 29.89% and as a result, the Company determined that it has lost control of HIO.
-As the Company's interest allows the Company to exert significant influence over HIO, the Company's remaining interest was accounted for as an interest in associate using the equity method.
-The Company's remaining interest in HIO was recognized at its fair value as at September 3, 2020 based on the post financing valuation.
-The difference between the carrying value of the net assets of HIO and non-controlling interest and the value assigned to the shares of \$2,231,000 was recognized as a gain on loss of control of subsidiary in the three months ended October 31, 2020.
-During the three months ended April 30, 2021, the Company received gross cash consideration of PLN 6,700,000 (CAD\$2,308,000) for the balance of its shares in HIO (\$2,020,000 net of costs of disposition), resulting in the full disposition of its interest in the associate.
+For the annual consolidated financial statements for the fiscal years ended July 31 2020 and 2019, the Company's investment in HIO was classified as held for sale and was presented as discontinued operations.
+On September 3, 2020, HIO completed a direct financing with an arm's length party.
+As a result of the financing, the Company's ownership in HIO was diluted down to 29.89% and consequently, the Company determined that it had lost control of HIO during the three months ended October 31, 2020.
+As the Company's remaining interest allowed the Company to exert significant influence over HIO, the Company's investment was accounted for as an interest in associate using the equity method.
+The Company's remaining interest in HIO was recognized at its fair value as at September 3, 2020 based on HIO's post-financing valuation.
+The difference between the carrying value of the net assets of HIO and non-controlling interest and the value assigned to the shares of HIO of \$2,231,000 was recognized as a gain on loss of control of subsidiary in the year ended July 31, 2021.
+On November 9, 2020, the Company announced that it had signed a definitive share purchase agreement with CAIAC Fund Management AG ("CAIAC"), as designated trustee of HIO Fund (the "Fund"), to purchase the Company's remaining holdings in HIO for gross proceeds of PLN 6,700,000 (CDN\$2,308,000) (the "HIO Disposition").
+The HIO Disposition closed on December 22, 2020 and the Company incurred transaction fees of 12.5% of the proceeds amounting to \$288,500 payable to ACMest.